Whoniverse: Untitled CBeebies animated spin-off

 In June 2025, the BBC announced it was seeking a production company to work on an animated spin-off of Doctor Who for pre-school audiences to air on CBeebies.
 Production of the first 52-episode series is set to begin in January 2026.
 The 11-minute episodes are expected to air in two parts: the first 26 episodes from 2027–2028, and the remaining 26 from 2028–2029.
+In December 2025, the contract for production was awarded to Blue Zoo Animation Studio, with the 52 episodes to be split across two series.
+Subsidiary company Brighton Zoo will also work on the series, which entered production in August 2026, directed by Dominic Minns.